adrianskelton/Project1/notes.md

 photoshop for resizing of images and making them web ready, also to select rgb colour for choosing best colour pallet for website

 TO DO:

-Fix responsiveness with media queries
+DONE Fi x responsiveness with media queries

 EDIT TEST: